Updated July 2022

 - You should utilize the dimensions tab to segment data based on specific user behavior.

-Every campaign will have very different but personalized sets of goals, key performance indicators, and conversion metrics.
+Every PPC campaign will have very different but personalized sets of goals, key performance indicators, and conversion metrics.
 You will also be managing potentially thousands of keywords and hundreds of ad copy variations.
-While this checklist is not meant to cover every nuance, it should be a great starting point to check and see how effectively your campaigns are being managed and run on a day to day basis.
+While this checklist is not meant to cover every nuance, it should be a great starting point to check and see how effectively your campaigns are being managed and run on a day-to-day basis.